 During the time of Jesus, premarital sex is almost unheard of.
 An unmarried woman found pregnant would be stoned to death.
 But values change with time and when everyone is doing something even though it is wrong, it becomes right.
 It seems that it is okay for a priest to have premarital sex today.
 Many people say that he is right and that Pope Benedict XVI is wrong and that the Pope should change the rules of the Church to accommodate his sexual desires.
 But our beloved Pope knows what is best for our Catholic Church.
 He doesn't want the priesthood to become an occupation and a money making channel for the family men priests.
 He doesn't want to have priests who are busy serving their wives and children at the expense of the Church.
 He doesn't want sexually obssessed priests who after enjoying premarital sex on the beach preach about Jesus and holiness in the Church.
 The Church is a holy place and not a sexual cult.
 A priest must walk his talk.
 He doesn't want priests who cannot live the life of Christ.
 He doesn't want materialistic priests who only believe in the present and who have forgotten about God.
 He doesn't want priests who treat the parishioners like their stepchildren because they have already had their own biological children.

 What does our beloved Pope Benedict want?
 Holy priests like Father Damien, Father OC Lim and Father Slavko Barbaric just to mention three examples.
 Priests who can devote their entire lives selflessly serving God and His people.
 Priests who can set good examples to the world.
 Priests who are not keen in accumulating wealth for the sake of their families.
 Priests whose lives are filled with God and not carnal pleasures or material things.
 The Catholic priesthood is a vocation and not an occupation for the jobless men on the streets.
 Having a married priesthood would mean that every Tom, Dick and Harry on the streets can become a priest.
 What is so unique about the Catholic priesthood then?
+The fact that the Church only chooses bishops from among their celibate, unmarried priests clearly indicates that there is an inherent value in the nature of celibacy.
 To those young men who can live holy lives and travel the path that Jesus has travelled more than 2000 years ago, why not join the priesthood and save our Catholic Church?
 Remember, a good priest does not ask himself what benefits he can get as a priest.
 He will ask himself what he can do for the Church.

 If I were born a man I would have become a priest a long time ago.
 The celibate priesthood is a beautiful journey with the Lord.
 There are lots of things that I could have done for the Church if I were a priest!
 (Those who like this article may also want to read "Should Catholic Priests be Allowed to Marry" and "Taxi Driver Wanted to Become a Married Catholic Priest").